olegasd123/persona-voice/training/voice/README.md

 consented speaker's** clips for a personal persona is fine; don't redistribute the weights commercially.
 For anything shipped, fine-tune **Chatterbox** (MIT) — it has no official CLI, so point `trainer_script` at a community Chatterbox trainer.
-Voice fine-tuning is **CUDA-only** (the training track); the Mac path stays zero-shot cloning (M5).
+Voice fine-tuning is **CUDA-only** (the training track); the Mac path stays zero-shot cloning.

-> **Consent.** Only fine-tune voices from samples you're authorized to use (same gate as M5
+> **Consent.** Only fine-tune voices from samples you're authorized to use — the same consent
-> cloning).
-See the plan's "Voice-clone misuse / consent" risk row.
+> gate as voice cloning.
+Cloning or fine-tuning a voice without consent is a misuse risk.

 ## 1. Dataset